-When you have chosen to “Come Grow With Us," you will have selected a well-established practice with six physicians.
+When you have chosen to “Come Grow With Us," you will have selected a well-established practice with seven physicians.
 We serve children from birth through adolescence with care and concern for the total health needs of the individual child.
 Our practice is committed to working closely with the patient and the family in accomplishing our mutual health goals.

 With more than 60 years of service to the pediatric community, Pediatric and Adolescent Practitioners maintains a high level of commitment.
 Our practice is frequently recommended by family, friends, and professionals in the community to those in need of our services.
-All six of our physicians are board certified in pediatric medicine, and we work with the finest pediatric specialists through Nationwide Children's Hospital.
+All seven of our physicians are board certified in pediatric medicine, and we work with the finest pediatric specialists through Nationwide Children's Hospital.
 We encourage families to communicate all aspects of their child's life so that we can be their medical home.
 Our physicians and staff welcome questions and concerns about our practice and how we can best serve our families.

 What we do

 We strive to provide the very best pediatric medical care to our patients and their families, giving personal attention to all aspects of a healthy child.
 The following services are offered:

 PRENATAL VISITS EXPECTANT PARENTS

 Pediatric and Adolescent Practitioners is pleased to offer prenatal visits to our expectant parents.
 Prenatal sessions are scheduled monthly at our offices and give prospective parents an opportunity to learn more about our practice.
 In addition to becoming acquainted with us, it affords new parents a chance to tour the offices and ask questions regarding the birth of your baby.
 Parents are introduced to the physician they have selected so that they might become acquainted prior to the birth and also to have an opportunity to ask questions or voice concerns.
 Prenatal forms can be found in the Forms and Policies section.